-The ingress replicator journals everything to disk to guarantee all ingressed activities will be delivered at least once.
-If the service fails or is stopped, it will send any remaining journaled events when it starts back up.
-If the service cannot come back up due to a non-recoverable disk failure, then a full rebuild will be required (see Rebuilding an On-Premise HA Search Service).
-If both ingress replicators fail (or you have only one and it fails), for the duration of the outage no new content will be indexed; but, when the ingress replicator comes back online, the search service will catch up with the indexed content (due to local caching on the web application nodes); therefore, the search service will not have missed anything.
+The ingress replicator journals everything to disk to guarantee all ingressed activities are delivered at least once.
+If the service fails or is stopped, it sends any remaining journaled events when it starts back up.
+If the service cannot come back up due to a non-recoverable disk failure, then a full rebuild is required.

+If both ingress replicators fail (or you have only one and it fails), for the duration of the outage no new content is indexed; but, when the ingress replicator comes back online, the search service catches up with the indexed content (due to local caching on the web application nodes); therefore, the search service does not miss anything.